 The AF may subscribe to notifications when a PCF for the UE is registered in the BSF for a certain SUPI or GPSI.

-The AF may contact, either directly or via NEF, the PCF for the UE to request notifications on the outcome of a service coverage area change (represented as a geographical area or a list of TA(s)) or the indication that high throughput is desired for UE traffic or both, for a SUPI or a GPSI, which may be associated to an Application Id(s) or to a (DNN,S-NSSAI) combination.
-If no Application Id(s) or (DNN,S-NSSAI) combination is provided the request applies until the AF requests to terminate the request, the AF request expires (according to relevant input provided by the AF), or the AM Policy Association is terminated.
+The AF may contact, either directly or via NEF, the PCF for the UE to request notifications on the outcome of a service coverage area change (represented as a geographical area or a list of TA(s)) or the indication that high throughput is desired for UE traffic or both, for a SUPI or a GPSI, which may be associated to an Application Identifier(s) or to a (DNN,S-NSSAI) combination.
+If no Application Identifier(s) or (DNN,S-NSSAI) combination is provided the request applies until the AF requests to terminate the request, the AF request expires (according to relevant input provided by the AF), or the AM Policy Association is terminated.
 The AF may subscribe to notifications on the outcome of the service area coverage change to the PCF, according to the events described in clause 6.1.3.18.
 At the time the AF request expires, the PCF removes the context provided by the AF and then checks if the Access and Mobility related policies needs to be updated at the AMF.

 NOTE: The assumption is that the AF also removes the context at the time the AF request expires.